DavidAnderson684/WP-Optimize/readme.txt

-This simple but effective plugin allows you to clean up your WordPress database and optimize it without phpMyAdmin.
+Simple but effective plugin allows you to extensively clean up your WordPress database and optimize it without doing manual queries.